MOoTawaty/Feature-Engineering-Polynomial-Regression-ML/README.md

 +
 𝑏

-After training, the model might produce:
+For example, after training, the model might produce:

 𝑓
 (